 Symons was posted captain on 28 January 1771 and in March he set sail in the Northumberland 70 as flag captain to Rear-Admiral Sir Robert Harland, the commander-in-chief in the East Indies.
 Returning home in 1774, he joined the Cerberus 28 in August 1775, going out to North America and creating a great deal of havoc in attacking Falmouth, Maine.
 His frigate patrolled to the north of Long Island Sound in the early part of 1776, taking a number of rebel vessels off Block Island in April, and she participated on 8 December at the occupation of Rhode Island.
 On 13 August 1777 a prize being towed by the Cerberus was subject to a combustible attack by one of David Bushnell’s devices near New London, Connecticut, three men being killed outright.
 She later rescued the crew of the armed schooner Admiral Parker, Lieutenant Robert Deans, which had ran aground off Stonington on 22 September and was set on fire.
 The Cerberus was herself abandoned and burned at Rhode Island on 7 August 1778 to prevent capture by the French.

 In August 1779 Captain Symons held the temporary command of the Defence 74 for Captain James Cranston, participating in the Channel fleet retreat, and in October 1779 he recommissioned the Brune 32, sailing for the Leeward Islands in February 1780.
 A few months later he was appointed to succeed Captain Samuel Uvedale aboard the Ajax 74 after that officer had returned home following the Battle of Martinique in April, being employed in the Leeward Islands campaign of May-July, and remaining at St. Lucia when the fleet headed north.
-He served with the fleet following the occupation of St. Eustatius on 3 February 1781 and fought at the action of 29 April 1781 off Martinique before leaving her in July and departing for Europe in command the Gibraltar 80 in August with Admiral Rodney a passenger.
+The Ajax was driven out to sea during the Great Hurricanes of October, and she took eight days to return under her foremast and the stump of a mainmast.
+He served with the fleet following the occupation of St. Eustatius on 3 February 1781 and fought at the action of 29 April 1781 off Martinique before leaving her in July and departing for Europe in command of the Gibraltar 80 in August with Admiral Rodney a passenger.

 He was flag captain of Rodney’s flagship Formidable 98 at the Battle of the Saintes on 12 April 1782, although Captain Lord Cranstoun had joined the ship that very morning in order to replace him.
 Following the battle he removed to the Warrior 74 in June to replace Captain Sir James Wallace, sailing to New York with Admiral Hugh Pigot in command of the fleet and returning to the Leeward Islands before going home and paying her off in 1783.